synaptics-astra/doc/linux/index.rst

 USB U-Boot allows the board to receive a copy of the USB version of U-Boot over the USB interface.
-The host PC runs the usbboot tool transfers the USB U-Boot image to the board and runs it.
+The host PC runs the usbboot tool to transfer the USB U-Boot image to the board and execute it.
 Once USB U-Boot is running on the board it can be used to write an image to the eMMC.

-SPI U-Boot is similar to USB U-Boot except that U-Boot runs from external SPI flash.
+SPI U-Boot is similar to USB U-Boot except that U-Boot runs from SPI flash.
+The SPI flash may be located on the main board of the RDK or it may be a located on a SPI duagher card which is pluged into the board.
 Once SPI U-Boot is running on the board it can be used to write an image to the eMMC.

 .. _prepare_to_boot:

 Preparing the Boot Device
 -------------------------

-On power on the Synaptics Astra Processor will read firmware, the bootloader, and the Linux Kernel from a boot device.
+On power on the Synaptics Astra Processor will read the firmware, the bootloader, and the Linux Kernel from a boot device.
 The most common boot device is an eMMC device on the board.
 This section will discuss how to write a boot image to the eMMC.